mayuri311/coverify/README.md

 ### How to run the program

 Open a new terminal window and navigate to the folder that stores the project files.
-First run `coverifyBackend.py` and then run `coverifyFrontend.py`.

-Ensure that the OpenAI API key is exported within the shell.
+Ensure that the OpenAI API key is exported within the shell and then run `coverifyBackend.py`.
+Then run `coverifyFrontend.py` on a separate shell.
+Navigate to the website link given by the frontend program.